In home euthanasia

 Body Care

-Cremation cost includes transporting your pet from your home to the crematorium.
-Dr. Commerford will make all arrangements on your behalf so you do not need to worry about logistics in your time of grief.
+Cremation cost includes transporting your pet to the crematorium.
+Dr. Commerford will make all arrangements on your behalf.

 Communal body care with no remains returned $150 for pets less than 75 lbs, $185 for pets 75-100 lbs, $215 for pets 101-125 lbs.
 Please inquire for pets greater than 125 lbs